wisemuffin/dbt-snowflake-cost-monitoring/README.md

 Snowflake costs are also gathered from the `ACCOUNT_USAGE` tables.

+## CICD
+I have also set up git hub actions to run tests on each pull request

 ## Snowflake setup
 I used the sql in [snowflake_setup](./snowflake_setup) to create the top level databases, warehouse, and permissions that I use for deploying to Snowflake.
 This is pretty hashmap-specific, so feel free to use / modify / ignore this.